About FLARE

 General meetings are held from 7:00 pm to 8:00 pm every Tuesday night.
 During this time, FLARE comes together to develop as a group.
 This is usually accomplished by inviting guest speakers who have valuable lessons to offer.
 Past speakers have included the Dean of Liberal Arts, James Olson from the Bush School, and many professors from various fields within liberal arts.
 Committees also use this time to share their statuses on upcoming projects.

-Each freshman is placed into one of our 6 committees in late October.
+Each freshman is placed into one of our 7 committees in mid to late October.
 Each committee has a certain role in the organization, and members will be able to help plan and organize events within their committee.
-Freshmen will also choose one of 6 pairs of bigs.
+Freshmen will also receive a big.
 Bigs are made up of past FLARE members who don't belong to a committee; they act as extra support by organizing hangouts, meals, and socials with their freshmen.

 Our Committees